-Stakeholders impose significant pressure on Intel to satisfy leadership expectations, not just in financial performance, but also in other aspects of the business.
+Stakeholders impose pressure on Intel to satisfy leadership expectations, not just in financial performance, but also in other aspects of the business.
 For example, the company experiences such pressure in terms of sustainability to address business impact on communities.
 Intel needs to consider these facets of its semiconductor business for a comprehensive and successful corporate social responsibility strategy.

 Intel’s Stakeholder Groups & CSR Initiatives

-- Customers (Top Priority)
+- Customers (top priority)

 - Investors